 I credit my geography degree with helping me in every role I have held in my career to date.
 I consider it the engine that drives my endless curiosity of the world.
 It has led me on a lifelong path of learning about the people and processes that form the world we all share.

-The freedom to work wherever I choose, the variety of working with, and learning from, a range of different people and the challenge of doing something different.
+The freedom to work wherever I choose, the variety of working with, and learning from, a range of different people, and the challenge of doing something different.

 Yes I do.
 As the internet continues to transform the way we all work and connect with each other, it is dissolving some of the physical and cultural boundaries that used to restrict us.
-I am easily able to work with people right across the UK as well as in countries such as USA, Australia and Switzerland.
+I am easily able to work with people right across the UK as well as in countries such as the USA, Australia and Switzerland.
 I try to travel as often as I can!

 Because I had absolutely no idea what I wanted to do when I was 17 (seriously, who does?!), so I decided to study what I enjoyed the most.
-Geography will feed your curiosity, make you appreciate the world around you and want to help protect it.
+Geography will feed your curiosity and make you appreciate the world around you and want to help protect it.
 It will also teach you a broad range of skills that let you think for yourself and thrive in whatever career you choose.

 Job title: Independent Communications and Strategy Consultant

 Location: Wherever I lay my laptop!

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.